Below you will find a list of useful tips for your review, including information about weather, what to pack, and much more.

 They have mountain climate, the weather is variable, rain, heat and cold happen, there is no way to predict it (unless you ask the Inca Gods).
 Most tourists used to wear shorts and t-shirts during the day since sun comes out almost daily.
 Really early in the morning is really cold, as the day goes by the sun comes out and most of the time it gets really hot.
 Later in the afternoon, it gets sometimes windy and very cold again.
 This without taking in account that it could rain during the day.
 During the day temperatures are between 3ºC and 26ºC.

 Really cold in the early morning, sunny and hot in the morning, windy and chilly in the afternoon, really cold at night.
-(In October an average is between 40F and 75F).
+(In October an average temperature is between 40F and 75F).
 Wear layers is the key.

 Dry season is from May to October and the temperature fluctuates between 91o and 95o F, and the rainy season is between November and April with temperatures fluctuating between 86o and 91o F. It’s not as cold, humid and hot.